 Dr. Shah is passionate about working with Akhila Health to teach about emotions and the mind-body connection.
 She strongly believes this will empower women towards understanding how to make a positive change in their lives.
 Dr. Shah has a doctorate (Ed.D) in Curriculum and Teaching from Teachers College, Columbia University.
 She is a senior lecturer in the Child and Adolescent Development Department at San Jose State University.
 She is also the Founder of My Social Edge.
 My Social Edge empowers children, and their parents, to learn critical social and emotional skills.

 Zoe is a Bay Area native and recent graduate of Colgate University, where she received her Bachelor of Arts in neuroscience.
-With a passion for medicine and science, Zoe is currently working towards applying to medical school.
+With a passion for medicine and science, Zoe started medical school in the summer of 2023.
 Throughout her journey towards becoming a physician, Zoe has been an advocate for equitable and inclusive healthcare and was thrilled when she found out about Akhila Health and its mission to support underserved women.
 She has been especially excited about Akhila Health’s focus on holistic and integrative approaches for empowering women.
 Zoe hopes to use the tools and expertise she’s learned through facilitating holistic wellness workshops at Akhila Health to continue to support underserved communities throughout her career.

 Dr. Natasha Bernard grew up in the desert climate of Phoenix, Arizona and fell in love with the Bay Area when she moved to Oakland to earn her B.A. in Biochemistry and Molecular Cell Biology at Mills College.
 She completed Osteopathic Medical School at Touro University in Vallejo in 2009, and became board certified in Family Medicine in 2012 after residency in Santa Rosa.
 Working with the underserved has been one of the most rewarding and inspiring aspects of her medical practice.
 She has been volunteering locally at the Fountain Project since 2013 and in 2018 she traveled to the Dominican Republic with her daughter Brooklyn to volunteer medical services at the Orphanage in La Urena.
 In her free time she enjoys cooking, hiking, swimming, meditating, practicing yoga and relaxing with her family and friends.